FactorioCalc/FactorioCalc/docs/guide.rst

 the machine is the same as the internal name but converted to TitleCase.
 The internal name is often the same as English name, but not always.
 To find a machine based on the translated name you can use the `mch._find()` function.
+To get the translated name of a machine use the `~Machine.descr` property.

 To produce something from a machine you need to instantiate it.
 The first argument of the constructor is the recipe.
 For example, to create an